GeminiDRSoftware/DRAGONS/recipe_system/doc/reduce_UsersManual/interfaces.rst

 **-r <RECIPENAME>, --recipe <RECIPENAME>**
-    Specify an explicit recipe to be used rather than internally determined by a dataset's <ASTROTYPE>.
-Default is None and later determined by the Recipe System based on the AstroDataType.
+    Specify an explicit recipe to be used rather than internally determined by a dataset's tags.
+Default is None and later determined by the Recipe System based on a dataset's tag set and the recipe context.

 **--suffix <SUFFIX>**
     Add 'suffix' to output filenames at end of reduction.